CS1666-CleanupCrew/Cleanup-crew/README.md

 * A layout of one room should be created and a player should be able to navigate around it
 * Procedural Generation API should be agreed upon
 * Basic enemy movement with 1 attack animation
-* Player Sprite and breif animation should be created
+* Player Sprite and brief animation should be created
-* Enemy Hp and Player Hp should be agreed upon
+* Enemy HP and Player HP should be agreed upon
+* Player can shoot bullets

 ...